spacetelescope/nirspec_pipe_testing_tool/README.md

 python /path_to_the_testing_tool/nirspec_pipe_testing_tool/utils/
                                         prepare_data2run.py fits_file.fits MODE -u
 ```
-where the MODE is expected to be one of: FS, MOS, IFU.
-This command will update the uncal
+where the MODE is expected to be one of: FS, MOS, IFU, or BOTS.
+This command will update
-keyword header without creating a new file, and will also keep the subdirectory.
-To
+the uncal keyword header without creating a new file, and will also keep the subdirectory.
-remove it, simply add ```-rm``` at the end.
+To remove it, simply add ```-rm``` at the end.
 To save the keyword changes in a new fits
 file (instead of updating), remove the ```-u```.
 The new uncal fits file is now ready
 for pipeline ingest.